What is Chaos Engineering? Intro, Definition & More

 Similar to the military term around situational awareness, the fog of war, in modern development understanding the total impact of changes can be difficult (the fog of development).
 Coupled with user expectations for systems to be available at all times, testing system robustness and resiliency for unknowns can just be that: an unknown.

-Chaos Engineering helps address the unknown by injecting failures throughout the application and infrastructure stack and then allowing engineers to validate behaviors and make adjustments so the failures don’t manifest themselves to the users.
-Coupled with the rise of Site Reliability Engineering practices, Chaos Engineering tries to calculate the impact of the improbable.
+Chaos engineering helps address the unknown by injecting failures throughout the application and infrastructure stack and then allowing engineers to validate behaviors and make adjustments so the failures don’t manifest themselves to the users.
+Coupled with the rise of site reliability engineering (SRE) practices, chaos engineering tries to calculate the impact of the improbable.

 History of Chaos